benphillips1997/bump-allocator/README.md

 <br/>

-Then I created a benchmark class to test the speed of each allocator.
+Then I created a benchmark class to test the speed of each allocator using the chrono library.
 You can find this class in the 'benchmark.hpp' file.
-It has a function that takes a function(void) at times it.
+It has a function that takes a function(void) and times it.
 It also has an overload function that is able to take a function with multiple arguments.
 ```c++
 // times a function with arguments
 template <class T, class...
 Args>